Overview

 Margin accounts are available (for self-directed accounts) at both broker-dealers in this

-Webull’s software, which we’re fixing to look at, displays important margin details for a stock
+Webull’s software, which we’re about to look at, displays important margin details for a stock

 or fund.
 Just enter the ticker symbol or company name, and the platform will display data points